PART ONE || PART TWO

-PAGE TWO.
+PART TWO.
 This is the second page of the Japanese Pilgrimage Guide.
 Here we present some of Japan’s most traditional and popular Pilgrimage Circuits, various Holy Mountains, important Shugendō sites (mountain cults), and Sacred Shrines.
 Each section provides targeted links to other web sites to help you learn more.
-To quickly move around or jump between both pages, please use the navigation bar at right.
+To quickly move around or jump between both parts, please use the navigation bar at right.

 Magical Tanuki dressed as pilgrim.

 The below list starts in the north (Hokkaido) and ends in the south (Kyushu).
 This list is based on a Japanese-language page found at www5f.biglobe.ne.jp/~fkm-ito.
 The below list is not comprehensive; rather, it is a sampling of the most recognized Buddhist pilgrimages in Japan, followed by various links to specific circuits and deities.
 In addition to these Buddhist Pilgrimages, there are many other special circuits for Japan’s Holy Mountains (this page) and Sacred Shinto Sites.

 - 北海道三十三観音霊場 33 Kannon Sites (Hokkaido)

 - 津軽三十三観音霊場 33 Kannon Sites (Tsugaru, Aomori)